 Using Creatopy to Promote Your Products

-As you can see from the screenshot below, you have a few different options when it comes to the type of materials you can create here.
+You have a few different options when it comes to the type of materials you can create here.
 And even if you don’t see a size that you’d like to start designing from, you can easily create your own custom size.

-There are also two other tabs that you can browse to find the right size for your online advertising needs, from display to social media networks.
+There are also two other tabs that you can browse to find the right size for your online advertising needs from display to social media networks.

 Here are a few key features of Creatopy that will come in handy: